Know Sure Thing Indicator – How to Identify Divergences and False Signals

 The stock could fall after the KST indicator has confirmed a bearish trend by falling below zero.
 The below example shows the bearish KST divergence in action.

-Below is a 2-minute Alibaba chart from June 21st-June 22nd, 2016.
+Below is a 2-minute Alibaba chart from June 21 thru June 22, 2016.
 We have highlighted the divergence in orange.

 The Alibaba stock was surging while the KST indicator was falling.
 Ultimately, you can see that the stock breaks down, thus confirming the bearish trend.